Probabilistic cellular automata with Andrei Toom: The Stavskaya model

 \section{The Stavskaya model}

-A candidate example~\cite{StavskayaPiatetski68} emerged from computer experiments carried out by O.~N.~Stavskaya.
+A candidate example~\cite{StavskayaPiatetski68} of non-ergodic cellular automata emerged from computer experiments carried out by O.~N.~Stavskaya.
 It is one-dimensional, with state space \( \states=\{0,1\} \).
-I will describe it by switching the states from 0, 1 to 1, 0, to make it analogous to the interacting particle system called the \df{contact process}.
+I will describe it by switching the states from 0, 1 to 1, 0, in order to bring out the analogy to the interacting particle system called the \df{contact process}.
 There is a parameter \( \eps\in\clint{0}{1} \).
 The neighborhood is \( \setof{0,1} \), and transition probabilities are

 In words: call a site \df{healthy} if its state is 0, and \df{sick} otherwise.
 A sick site will be healed ``spontaneously'' with probability \( \eps \).
 A healthy site can only become infected by a sick right neighbor; this will happen with probability \( 1-\eps \): one can say that infection happens with certainty but then spontaneous healing is applied to the site immediately.
 Let \( \zeros \) be the configuration consisting of all 0's and \( \ones \) the one consisting of all 1's.
 The distribution \( \delta_{\zeros} \) is trivially stationary.
 It should be clear that when \( \eps \) is close to 1 then \( P^{t}\mu \) converges to \( \delta_{\zeros} \) for every \( \mu \).
 Simulations suggested the conjecture that for small \( \eps \) there are also other stationary distributions because they found that if \( \eta(\cdot,0)=\delta_{\ones} \) then the values \( \Pbof{\eta(x,t)=0} \) appeared to be bounded by a constant \( c<1 \).
 In this case one could say that the system exhibits a \df{phase transition}.
 This conjecture was proved in 1968, by M.~A.~Shnirman in~\cite{Shnirman68} and by Toom in~\cite{ToomOnStavskayaEng68}.